krevanth/ZAP/README.md

 ### 1.1.
 Superpipelined Microarchitecture

-ZAP uses a 17 stage execution pipeline to increase the speed of the flow of instructions to the processor.
+ZAP uses a 17 stage execution pipeline to increase the throughput of instructions to the processor.
 The 17 stage pipeline consists of Address Generator, TLB Check, Cache Access, Memory, Fetch, Instruction Buffer, T Decoder, Pre-Decoder, Decoder, Issue, Shift, Execute, TLB Check, Cache Access, Memory and Writeback.

 > To maintain compatibility with the V5TE standard, reading the program counter (PC) will return PC + 8 when read.